Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/ssn-lookup.md

 ---

 # SSN Lookup
-As outline in [SSN details claims for MitID flows](../idps/mitid.html#ssn-details-claims-for-mitid-flows) it is possible to request detailed information about a person's name and address by including the OpenID Connect scopes `ssn.details_name` and `ssn.details_address` in the authentication request.
+As outlined in [SSN details claims for MitID flows](../idps/mitid.html#ssn-details-claims-for-mitid-flows) it is possible to request detailed information about a person's name and address by including the OpenID Connect scopes `ssn.details_name` and `ssn.details_address` in the authentication request.
 The Signaturgruppen Broker uses the GCTP service offered by CPR as source for these details.

 ## Test data